Calvin Ridley Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Matchup vs. Carolina

-- In his six matchups against the Panthers, Ridley's 91.8 receiving yards average is 19.3 more than his over/under for Sunday's game (72.5).
+- Ridley has averaged 91.8 receiving yards per game over his six career matchups against the Panthers, 19.3 more than his over/under in Sunday's game.

-- Ridley has caught a touchdown pass versus the Panthers four times, but did not have multiple TDs in any of those games.

-- This week Ridley will face the NFL's third-ranked pass defense (216.4 yards allowed per game).
+- The Panthers are allowing 216.4 passing yards per game this year, the NFL's third-ranked pass defense.

-- The Panthers have given up 11 touchdowns through the air (1.6 per game).
-They are 12th in the league in that category.
+- The Panthers have given up 11 passing TDs this season (1.6 per game), ranking them 12th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Dolphins, Ridley grabbed four passes for 26 yards and scored one touchdown while being targeted 10 times.
+- In last week's outing against the Dolphins, Ridley was targeted 10 times, picking up 26 yards on four receptions while scoring one touchdown.

 - Ridley has 11 receptions (on 23 targets) for 106 yards and one touchdown over his last three outings, averaging 35.3 yards per game.